IWShi/additional-projects/README.md

 - Creating and manipulating linked lists (e.g. concatenating linked lists, finding the nth element of linked lists, etc.)
 - Using conditional expressions (e.g. `if`, `and`, `or`)
 - Defining functions
-- Evaluating (potentially nested) function calls
+- Evaluating function calls

 When running the program from the command line, there is also the option to add command line arguments corresponding to filenames.
-These files will be interpreted and evaluated before dropping into the REPL (i.e. the functions/variables in the files will be pre-loaded into the REPL's environment).
+These files will be interpreted and evaluated before dropping into the REPL (i.e. the functions/variables in the files will be pre-loaded into the REPL environment).

 ## Symbolic Algebra Calculator
 Given an expression of symbolic algebra that can contain either variables or numbers, can perform various operations on the expression, including: